Sunwood-ai-labs/AMATERASU/docs/README.en.md

 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages are generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.
+It has evolved to run each AI service as an independent EC2 instance using Docker Compose, enabling easy deployment with Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
-Built on AWS Bedrock and Google Vertex AI, it enables the development and operation of LLM-based applications in a secure and scalable environment.
+Built on AWS Bedrock and Google Vertex AI, it allows for the development and operation of LLM-based applications in a secure and scalable environment.
 Integration with GitLab streamlines version control, CI/CD pipelines, and project management.
 This repository serves as a "spellbook" for managing multiple AI-related projects.
 Each project is structured as a separate folder for deploying and managing specific AI services or functionalities.

 ## ✨ Key Features